vincenteof/vincenteof-obsidian/400 - Zettelkasten/Textbook - Defi.md

 1. use commit-reveal pattern if your contract involves actions could be exploited when seen
 2. send transactions to minners via private relays instead of mempool, e.g. Flashbots

+The will be gas auction when multiple bots compete to exploit something by spamming higher and higher gas prices.
+The whole class of things is called MEV.

+Exercises:
+1.